kolkhis/tech-notes/linux/bash/disk_commands.md

-mount /dev/sdX1 /mnt  # Mount a filesystem umount /mnt         # Unmount a filesystem lsblk               # List all available block devices df -h               # Display disk usage (human-readable) du -sh /dir         # Show disk usage of a directory fsck /dev/sdX1      # Check and repair a filesystem
+mount /dev/sdX1 /mnt  # Mount a filesystem umount /mnt         # Unmount a filesystem lsblk               # List all available block devices lsblk -f            # Same as above but also list UUIDs and FS types df -h               # Display disk usage (human-readable) du -sh /dir         # Show disk usage of a directory fsck /dev/sdX1      # Check and repair a filesystem